thatdevgirl/block-controller/block-controller/readme.txt

 Requires at least: 5.0
 Requires PHP: 7.0
 Tested up to: 6.6
-Stable tag: 1.4.2
+Stable tag: 2.0.0

 Allow site administrators to control editor access to content blocks.

 == Description ==

-This WordPress plugin provides site administrators with the ability to turn on and off specific post editor (Gutenberg) content blocks.
+Allow site administrators to turn off and on individual Gutenberg (post editor) blocks.

 == Installation ==